Privacy Policy

 Value: AN0-TYuqub2JOcDTyL

-Purpose: This cookie stores information about how you use the website and what advertising you may have seen before visiting our site.
+Purpose: This cookie stores information on how you use the website and which advertisements you may have seen before visiting our site.

 The data that YouTube receives from you and processes is stored on Google servers.
 Most of these servers are located in America.
-At https://www.google.com/about/datacenters/locations/?hl=en you can see exactly where the Google data centers are located.
+At https://datacenters.google/ you can see exactly where the Google data centers are located.
 Your data is distributed across the servers.
-This way, the data can be retrieved more quickly and is better protected against manipulation.
+This allows the data to be retrieved faster and better protected against manipulation.

-Google stores the collected data for varying lengths of time.
-Some data you can delete at any time, others are automatically deleted after a limited time, and still others are stored by Google for longer periods.
-Some data (such as elements from “My Activity”, photos or documents, products) that are stored in your Google Account remain stored until you delete them.
-Even when you’re not signed in to a Google Account, you can delete some data associated with your device, browser, or app.
+Google stores the collected data for different lengths of time.
+Some data you can delete at any time, others are automatically deleted after a limited period, and still others are stored by Google for a longer period.
+Some data (such as items from “My Activity”, photos or documents, products) stored in your Google account remain stored until you delete them.
+Even if you are not logged into a Google account, you can delete some data associated with your device, browser, or app.

-In general, you can manually delete data in your Google Account.
-With the automatic deletion function for location and activity data introduced in 2019, information is stored for either 3 or 18 months depending on your choice, and then deleted.
+In principle, you can manually delete data in your Google account.
+With the automatic deletion function for location and activity data introduced in 2019, information is stored for either 3 or 18 months depending on your decision and then deleted.

-Regardless of whether you have a Google Account or not, you can configure your browser to delete or deactivate cookies from Google.
+Regardless of whether you have a Google account or not, you can configure your browser to delete or deactivate cookies from Google.
 Depending on which browser you use, this works in different ways.
-Under the section “Cookies” you will find the corresponding links to the instructions for the most popular browsers.
+In the “Cookies” section, you will find the corresponding links to the respective instructions for the most popular browsers.

-If you generally don’t want any cookies, you can set up your browser to always inform you when a cookie is about to be set.
+If you generally do not want any cookies, you can set up your browser so that it always informs you when a cookie is to be set.
 This way, you can decide for each individual cookie whether to allow it or not.

 Legal Basis

-If you have consented to data from you being processed and stored by embedded YouTube elements, this consent serves as the legal basis for data processing (Art.
+If you have consented to your data being processed and stored by integrated YouTube elements, this consent serves as the legal basis for data processing (Art.
 6 para.
 1 lit. a GDPR).
 In principle, your data is also stored and processed on the basis of our legitimate interest (Art.
 6 para.
-1 lit. f GDPR) in fast and good communication with you or other customers and business partners.
-However, we only use the embedded YouTube elements if you have given your consent.
+1 lit. f GDPR) in fast and effective communication with you or other customers and business partners.
+Nevertheless, we only use the integrated YouTube elements if you have given your consent.
 YouTube also sets cookies in your browser to store data.
-Therefore, we recommend that you carefully read our privacy text about cookies and view the privacy policy or cookie policies of the respective service provider.
+We therefore recommend that you read our privacy text about cookies carefully and look at the privacy policy or cookie guidelines of the respective service provider.

-In addition, Google uses so-called standard contractual clauses (= Art.
+In addition, Google uses so-called Standard Contractual Clauses (= Art.
 46. para.
 2 and 3 GDPR).
-Standard contractual clauses (SCC) are template forms provided by the EU Commission and are intended to ensure that your data complies with European data protection standards even when it is transferred to third countries (such as the USA) and stored there.
-Through the EU-US Data Privacy Framework and the standard contractual clauses, Google commits to comply with the European level of data protection when processing your relevant data, even if the data is stored, processed and managed in the USA.
-These clauses are based on an implementing decision of the EU Commission.
-You can find the decision and the corresponding standard contractual clauses here, among others: https://eur-lex.europa.eu/eli/dec_impl/2021/914/oj?locale=de
+Standard Contractual Clauses (SCC) are templates provided by the EU Commission and are intended to ensure that your data complies with European data protection standards even if it is transferred to and stored in third countries (such as the USA).
+Through the EU-US Data Privacy Framework and the Standard Contractual Clauses, Google commits to maintaining the European level of data protection when processing your relevant data, even if the data is stored, processed, and managed in the USA.
+These clauses are based on an implementing decision by the EU Commission.
+You can find the decision and the corresponding standard contractual clauses here, among other places: https://eur-lex.europa.eu/eli/dec_impl/2021/914/oj?locale=en

-The Google Ads Data Processing Terms, which refer to the standard contractual clauses, can be found at https://business.safety.google/intl/de/adsprocessorterms/.
+The Google Ads Data Processing Terms, which refer to the Standard Contractual Clauses, can be found at https://business.safety.google/intl/en/adsprocessorterms/.

-As YouTube is a subsidiary of Google, there is a joint privacy policy.
-If you want to learn more about how your data is handled, we recommend you read the privacy policy at https://policies.google.com/privacy?hl=de.
+Since YouTube is a subsidiary of Google, there is a joint privacy policy.
+If you want to learn more about how your data is handled, we recommend the privacy policy at https://policies.google.com/privacy?hl=en.

 YouTube Subscribe Button Privacy Policy

-We have integrated the YouTube Subscribe Button on our website.
-You usually recognize the button by the classic YouTube logo.
-The logo shows the words “Subscribe” or “YouTube” in white text on a red background, with the white “play symbol” to the left of it.
-However, the button may also be displayed in a different design.
+We have integrated the YouTube Subscribe button on our website.
+You can usually recognize the button by the classic YouTube logo.
+The logo shows the words “Subscribe” or “YouTube” in white font on a red background, and to the left of it, the white “play symbol”.
+However, the button can also be displayed in a different design.

-Our YouTube channel offers you funny, interesting or exciting videos time and again.
-With the built-in “Subscribe Button”, you can subscribe to our channel directly from our website and don’t have to visit the YouTube website separately.
+Our YouTube channel regularly offers you funny, interesting, or exciting videos.
+With the integrated “Subscribe button”, you can subscribe to our channel directly from our website without having to visit the YouTube website specifically.
 We want to make access to our comprehensive content as easy as possible for you.
-Please note that YouTube may store and process data about you as a result.
+Please note that YouTube can store and process your data as a result.

-When you see a built-in subscribe button on our page, YouTube – according to Google – sets at least one cookie.
+If you see an integrated subscribe button on our page, YouTube—according to Google—sets at least one cookie.
 This cookie stores your IP address and our URL.
-YouTube can also learn information about your browser, your approximate location and your preset language.
+YouTube can also learn information about your browser, your approximate location, and your default language.
 In our test, the following four cookies were set without being logged into YouTube:

 Name: YSC